ChiaraSapo/Open-Source-Visuo-Haptic-Simulator-for-Surgical-Training/README.md

 ### Analyze data
 Scripts to analyze data after the experiments: create plots, compute various metrics, ...

+### Questionnaire data
+Excel files to analyse questionnaire data.
+Edimburgh is needed for the pre-experiment questionnaire to check the hand dominance, the others for the post-experiment questionnaires.

 # Installation and running procedure